1000xsh/solana/next-leader/README.md

-# solana naxt leader slot
+# solana next leader slot

 ## description
 this script checks the upcoming leader slots for a specified solana validator and calculates the time until the next leader slot. it's useful for determining safe periods to perform maintenance activities like restarting the validator without missing important leader slots.